Neirth/NestedApi/README.md

 ## Built with
 * Apache Avro - For serialize RPC petitions in a binary format.
 * RabbitMQ - For made a internal bus for RPC petitions between services.
-* Spring Boot - For create RESTful interfaces and the logic inside the microservices.
+* Quarkus Framework - Used for run the code from the module project, and gets the native build.
 * Docker - For package the project and the dependencies inside a OCI contanier.
 * Ambassador - For centralize all microservice endpoints into single API URL using API Gateway Concept.
 * PostgreSQL - Used for provide a high-performance database.